epw/consensus/consensus_voices.md

 ## The Three Questions

 During character creation, each player will answer 3 questions about their character, roughly corresponding to past, present, and future.
-These 3 questions will be the basis on which you build your Fronts, so make sure you take some time with each player to explore these questions during the first session.
+These 3 questions will be the basis on which you build your Forces, so make sure you take some time with each player to explore these questions during the first session.

 ### Why was your humanity trivialized?